tonytorm/s1995/README.md

 #### Planned Features

 Variable Sample Rate Reduction: A parameter to adjust the degree of decimation dynamically, offering more control over the lo-fi effect.
+Semitone-quantized pitch shifting.